ARodriguez05/Quantum-Machine-Learning/README.md

 ## Features

+___The different classes :___ You'll find 4 classes in this simulator :
+  * __main.py :__ The main class where examples are computed and evaluated, please refer to the part "How to use the simulator" to understand how to use the solution.

+  * __functions.py :__ Also named "toolkit", you'll find all the functions called for binary encryption/decryption or dataset's generation.
+You can choose any encryption key you want by modifying the variable "key_array" in the "encrypt" function. this class currently has a XOR binary encryption method.

+  * __NeuralNetwork.py :__ The file where is initialized the neural network.
+You can modify few parameters to adjust the network and optimize its training efficiency.

+  * __QuantumNeuralNetwork.py :__ The quantum counterpart of the previous class.
+It inherits the Neural Network's core functions called for the simulation in the main.
+The constructor is overridden to implement a specific quantum structure with variable depth (change the number of layers).
+It currently features basic and strong entanglement between qubits.

 ___How to use the simulator :___ To run the simulator, just launch the file "main.py" in any environment supporting Python3.
 You might need to install many libraries in your environment such as Tensorflow or Pennylane, please refer to their respective tutorials to prepare your setup.
 You'll be asked several parameters before running the simulation :
   * __Number of neural networks :__ You can either create one or several neural networks if you want to compare them on a specific dataset.
 You can modify their parameters (learning rate, loss function...) in their respective files "NeuralNetwork.py" and "QuantumNeuralNetwork.py" in the constructor of each class.